manoharys/Password-Generator/README.md

 Password Generator can help.
 Impossible-to-crack passwords are complex with multiple types of characters (numbers, letters, and symbols).
 Making your passwords different for each website or app also helps defend against hacking.

+<a href="https://manoharys.github.io/Password-Generator/" > click here to generate password</a>